 Common Questions About Wastewater Injection

-Class II Injection Wells safely return water associated with the production of oil and natural gas to the layer of earth where it came from.
+Class II Injection Wells safely return fluids associated with the production of oil and natural gas to layers of the earth where this naturally occurs.

 You can read more about Class II Injection Wells here.

-During oil and natural gas production, gallons of brine are brought to the earth’s surface.
+During oil and natural gas production, brine is brought to the earth’s surface.
 Brine is saltier than seawater and can be dangerous to life.
 Class II Injection Wells safely return this saltwater back into earth.

 After drilling occurs to construct an injection well, a steel pipe (called a casing) is firmly cemented down the entire length of the hole.
 The thick cement layer and casing stops liquids from mixing with each other.
 The casing and cement have a hole in it opposite the injection zone.

 To provide a third layer of protection, tubing is placed into the well just above the hole and a packer is inserted to create a watertight seal against the casing.
 The packer prevents water from entering the space between the tubing and casing when water is injected down the tubing.

 Several tests are then done to make sure the well is operating properly and the injected fluids are kept where they should.
 These tests are then regularly repeated on a routine schedule.

 Our injection zone is located in deep into the earth, in a sandstone formation.
 Sandstone is a rock that is porous enough to accept injected fluids.
 We chose our particular injection zones because they’re covered by shale, an impenetrable rock that acts like a cap to further keep injected water in the porous sandstone bed.

 After oil and gas are separated from the produced water at our clients’ production well, the water is trucked to the injection site.
 There, the water is transferred to holding tanks, filtered, and pumped into the Class II injection well.